Download your city brochures electronically

 The City of Buffalo Ordinance book has a section devoted to making life easier for pets, pet owners and neighbors of pets.
 These laws are necessary to protect the rights of everyone and keep our community safe for pets and people.
 The following questions are often asked by city residents and the answers will help everyone to understand the laws.

-Does my dog and cat need a license?
+Do my dog and cat need a license?

 How many pets can I have?